John Macnaghten Whittaker: Family

 In 1933 he married Iona Mhari Natalie Elliott: they had two sons.

 Work and honours

 There were early papers (1926–28) on quantum theory, but his main work was on complex analysis.
 J. M. Whittaker also made some significant development in the cardinal function theory of his father, E. T. Whittaker.
-In 1948 he won the Adams Prize, jointly with Burkill, Chandresekhar, and Hayman.
+In 1948 he won the Adams Prize, jointly with John Charles Burkill, Subrahmanyan Chandrasekhar, and Walter Hayman.
 In 1949 J. M. Whittaker was elected a Fellow of the Royal Society, an honour already held by his father – they were the only parent and child to have this simultaneously.